gavinlyonsrepo/tv_viewer/README.md

 Usage
 -------------------------------------------
-type in terminal to launch or select from Desktop under Multimedia
+type below in terminal to launch *or* select icon from Desktop app menus under Other.

 ```sh
 tv_viewer.py